 A great Valentine’s Day doesn’t need to be spent at home.
 If you have a little free time and a flexible budget, taking a day trip to explore new areas in your state or region can be a wonderful way to switch things up while celebrating love.

-A day trip, or an overnight trip if your budget allows, can provide an opportunity to see the sights in your area, particularly if a life previously dominated by substance abuse stood in the way of regular travel.
-Pick a nearby city, highlight notable sights and destinations such as parks, museums, restaurants or outdoor areas and map a day of activities to enjoy.
+A day trip, or an overnight trip if your budget allows, can provide an opportunity to see new sights in your area.
+Pick a nearby city, highlight notable sights and destinations such as parks, museums, restaurants, or outdoor areas and map a day of activities to enjoy.
 Most states have major cities or National Parks within a short drive, providing plenty of new territories to discover.

-Sharing with others isn’t a traditional way to celebrate Valentine’s Day, but for those in recovery, it can be a great way to give back to the community while celebrating in a sober manner.
-In many ways, volunteering your time is a chance to spread the love.
+Sharing with others isn’t a traditional way to celebrate Valentine’s Day, but for people in recovery, it can be a great way to give back to the community while celebrating in a sober manner.
+In many ways, volunteering your time is a chance to spread love.

 If you’re eager to spend more time in the great outdoors, camping can be an excellent way to get away from the hustle and bustle of modern life while bonding with your loved one.
 Camping provides a way to unplug, eliminate distractions like television, and relax, recalibrate and recover from the demands of work, school or family life.
 Getting away can also minimize the urge to use.
 With no alcohol or drugs available in the woods, camping ensures a fun night with no temptation.

 Camping does require some equipment, such as a tent, sleeping bags, and lanterns, but if you love camping together you’ll get plenty of use out of this modest investment.
 Alternatively, many parks offer cabins for a more sophisticated experience for those who aren’t comfortable setting up a self-made camp in the wilderness, offering a romantic, isolated setting with better access to modern amenities.